Deploy And Set Desktop Wallpaper, Lock Screen Images, Outlook Signature & Screensaver Using Microsoft Intune

 After inserting the placeholders the Microsoft Office Word document looked similar to the image below.

-We saved the file as a Word document as two different files.
+We saved the file as a Word document as three different files.

 Outlook signature in HTM format